Linuxfabrik/monitoring-plugins/check-plugins/wordpress-security-scan/README.md

 * WARN if `wpscan` is not installed, so the missing scanner shows up as something to fix instead of being routed to the UNKNOWN pile.
 * WARN if the vulnerability database could not be refreshed and the scan ran against the local copy instead.
 The reason the scanner gave is named in the output.
 * WARN if the local vulnerability database has not been refreshed in more than a week.
 It then grades the site against what was known back then.
-* Per `--no-vuln-data-severity` (default `ok`) if the vulnerability database could not be queried at all: no API token, an unreachable database, or an exhausted request quota.
+* Per `--no-vuln-data-severity` (default `ok`) if the vulnerability database could not be queried at all: no API token, a token that was rejected or has been rotated, an unreachable database, or an exhausted daily quota.
+The scan itself still runs and reports everything it found.
 The summary then reads "vulnerabilities not checked" rather than "no vulnerabilities found", the reason is named in the output, and `vuln_data_available=0` marks the run in the perfdata.
 Everything the scan could determine without that data still counts towards the state.
 * CRIT as described in the table above.
 * UNKNOWN if the token file cannot be read, if `--url` is neither given nor derivable from `wp-config.php`, if the scan aborted (for example because the target does not run WordPress), or if the scan produced no parsable output.
 A scan that failed before writing its document reports in plain text; that text is carried into the message instead of being discarded.
 * `--always-ok` suppresses all alerts and always returns OK.